-Stroll: | History Index | Medieval | Oc Language | Pierre le berger | Oc Language History Provence, - by Provence Beyond
+Oc Language History Provence, - by Provence Beyond.
+Stroll: | History Index | Medieval | Oc Language | Pierre le berger |

 It belongs to the West Germanic language group and is thought to have given rise to the modern Franconian languages.
 The Franks descended from Germanic tribes that settled parts of the Netherlands and western Germany during the early Iron Age.
 From the 4th century, they are attested as extending into what is now the southern Netherlands and northern Belgium.
 In the 5th and 6th centuries, they expanded their realm and conquered Roman Gaul completely as well as client states such as Bavaria and Thuringia.
 French language.
 French (le français [lə fʁ̥ɒ̃sɛ] ( ) or la langue française [la lɑ̃ɡ fʁɑ̃sɛz]) is a Romance language spoken as a first language in France, the Romandy region in Switzerland, Wallonia and Brussels in Belgium, Monaco, the provinces of Quebec, Ontario and New Brunswick (Acadia region) in Canada also in Haiti, the Acadiana region of the U.S. state of Louisiana, the northern parts of the U.S. states of Maine, New Hampshire and Vermont in the New England region, and by various communities elsewhere.

-They belong to the larger Gallo-Romance group of languages, which also covers most of southern France (Occitania), northern Italy and east Spain (Catalan Countries).
+They belong to the larger Gallo-Romance group of languages, which also covers most of southern France (Occitania), northern Italy and eastern Spain (Catalan Countries) (some linguists place Catalan into the Ibero-Romance grouping instead).
 Linguists divide the Romance languages of France, and especially of Medieval France, into three geographical subgroups: Langues d'oïl and Langues d'oc, named after their words for 'yes', with Franco-Provençal (Arpitan) considered transitional.